google/flatbuffers/docs/source/Internals.md

-The reason the key vector is a seperate structure from the value vector is such that it can be shared between multiple value vectors, and also to allow it to be treated as its own indivual vector in code.
+The reason the key vector is a seperate structure from the value vector is such that it can be shared between multiple value vectors, and also to allow it to be treated as its own individual vector in code.

 An example map { foo: 13, bar: 14 } would be encoded as: